 Shade trees are a golden asset around a home.
 They may include varieties of maple, oak, elm, or birch trees, among others.
 These giant trees can be planted as saplings bought at a nursery.
 Unlike shrubs, most trees can take years or even decades to become a mature height.
 These trees have thick foliage and accent a home beautifully.

 Trees for Zone 3 are shade and ornamental.

 During spring, many gardeners look forward to the first blooms of their flowering trees.
 These flowering varieties are usually smaller than shade trees and present showy blossoms from early to late spring.
 A perennial favorite is a flowering dogwood.
 It is one of the first trees to bloom in the spring, along with the giant redwood.
 Another Queen of Spring is the flowering crabapple.
 All fruit trees have their first blossoms that add delicious smells to the garden and orchard.
 Most of these types of trees come in total stock or dwarf hybrids.
 The choice of flowering tree for a gardener to plant depends on location and environment.
 The homeowner’s imagination only limits the variety.

 For a landscape that exhibits the wonders of the forest, gardeners often choose evergreen conifers, such as varieties of pine and cedar.
 Spruce and holly trees are other examples of evergreens that can be used around a property.

-Whether growing trees for timber, fruit, shade or flowering beauty, they are a substantial investment for a landscape plan.
+They are a substantial investment for a landscape plan, whether growing trees for timber, fruit, shade or flowering beauty.
 Trees are the backbone of a property’s landscape equity.
 They are easy to plant, are stubbornly hearty, and most are easy to maintain.
 If properly maintained, trees will last for generations.
-That is why it is important to consider their mature height and how their roots spread before planting them.
+That is why it is essential to consider their mature height and how their roots spread before planting them.
 Trees are one of nature’s perfect gifts.